mikyll/SDL2-Controller-Tester/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use the application, simply connect one or more joystick via cable and run the executable.
-Each controller input will print on the standard output device the joystick ID and the button code or the direction in case of the analogic levers.
+1. Connect the controller via cable.
+2. Run the application.
+3. Spam buttons.
-To make the joystick rumble press the button 0 and 3 (respectively SELECT and START in the case of a PS3 controller) at the same time.
+4. Press the button 0 and 3 (respectively SELECT and START in the case of a PS3 controller) at the same time to make the controller vibrate.
-The application even shows when a controlles is disconnected or when a new one is connected.

-for more detailed information, please refer to the [Documentation](https://github.com/mikyll/SDL2-Controller-Tester/blob/main/Documentation/Prototype%20Documentation.md).
+For more detailed information, please refer to the [Documentation](https://github.com/mikyll/SDL2-Controller-Tester/blob/main/Documentation/Prototype%20Documentation.md).